 - Happiness and the city: the case of Rotterdam

-Research by Ronald Wall, IHS/Erasmus University Rotterdam, United Nations Human Settlements Programme (UN- Habitat) and the African Development Bank
+The State of African Cities 2018: The Geography of African Investment.
+IHS/Erasmus University Rotterdam, United Nations Human Settlements Programme (UN- Habitat) and the African Development Bank

 The African Economic Outlook 2016: Sustainable Cities and Structural Transformation

 The African Economic Outlook 2016 is a result of collaboration between the African Development Bank, the OECD Development Centre and the United Nations Development Programme.